bfv/oe-actions/bfvlib/serialize/README.md

 # serializing / deserializing
 Although OpenEdge has serializing capabilities, the output may not be what is wanted.
 For example, OpenEdge places version info in the output JSON and all the property one level deeper.
-The idea behind this (de-)serializer is to operator the same as one can expect when serializing JavaScript object.
+The idea behind this (de-)serializer is to operate the same as one can expect when serializing JavaScript objects.

 Suppose you want to serialize this class: